Ostbevern: Twin Towns

 Ostbeverns twins the city Loburg in Saxony-Anhalt.

 Economy

 The economy in Ostbevern is characterized by agriculture and processing business.
 The FRIWO Group has its headquarters in Ostbevern.

 Tourist attractions

 The Ambrose-church consist of a big new part, built in 1962 a smaller gothic church built in the 16th century.
 Parts of the church steeple are from the 12th century.

-Another beautiful sight is the moated castle Loburg, in which there is today an episcopal school.
+Another sight is the moated castle Loburg, in which there is today an episcopal school.